 - 1. Purpose.
 This enclosure provides an executive overview of the APEX enterprise. - a.
 The CJCS APEX family of documents provide the standard policies and procedures to plan for and execute military activities.
-APEX facilitates collaboration and unified action through the entire chain of command of supporting and supported commands, Services and other organizations.
-This includes providing informed recommendations for decisions by the President and Secretary to accomplish objectives in support of national policies. - b.
+APEX facilitates collaboration and unified action through the entire chain of command of supporting and supported commands, Services, and other organizations.
+This includes providing informed recommendations to the President and the SecDef to direct the military in pursuit of national and defense policy objectives. - b.
 APEX information technology (IT) capabilities enable planners access to shared data and information needed to collaboratively plan and execute military activities.
 These IT capabilities include applications, tools, services, and databases that are constantly evolving.
 As new IT capabilities are developed and fielded, the CJCS APEX family of documents will be updated to provide common operating procedures. - 2.
 APEX Enterprise.
-The APEX enterprise is depicted in Figure 1.
+Figure 1 is a conceptual view of the APEX enterprise.
 This includes the civilian-military dialogue that shapes strategic guidance directing the development and execution of military plans.
 Concurrently, the military planning and execution process informs the civilian-military dialogue.
-As options are selected and plans are refined, the military planning and execution process provides more detailed military courses of action.
-The resultant resource-informed plans balance strategic and operational ends, ways and means with understood assumptions at acceptable risk in pursuit of United States (U.S.) policy objectives. - 3.
+As options are selected and plans are refined, the military planning and execution process provides detailed military courses of action.
+The resultant resource-informed plans balance strategic and operational ends, ways, and means with understood assumptions at acceptable risk in pursuit of policy objectives. - 3.
 Strategic Direction.
-Strategic direction is the common thread that integrates and synchronizes the planning activities and operations of the supported and supporting commands, Services and other organizations.
-The President, Secretary, and Chairman provide strategic direction to the military in documents, orders, and memorandums.
+Strategic direction is the strategy and intent of the President, SecDef, and CJCS in pursuit of national interests.
+It is the common thread that integrates and synchronizes planning activities and operations of the supported and supporting commands, Services and other organizations.
+The President, SecDef, and CJCS provide strategic direction to the military in documents, orders, and memorandums.
 When time is of the essence, this direction may be delivered verbally.
-Capstone documents that contain strategic guidance include: - a.
+Capstone strategic guidance documents that contain strategic direction include: - a.
 President.
-Presidential Decision Directives, National Security Strategy, and Unified Command Plan (UCP). - b.
-Secretary of Defense.
-National Defense Strategy, Quadrennial Defense Review, Guidance for Employment of the Force (GEF), and Global Force Management Implementation Guide (GFMIG).
+Presidential Directives and Memorandums, the National Security Strategy, Contingency Planning Guidance (CPG), and Unified Command Plan (UCP).